pmean/build-website/text/06/HcupSeminar.md

 > Healthcare Research and Quality (AHRQ) on a large data set they
 > collected, the Healthcare Cost and Utilization Project.
 The acronym
 > for this data set is HCUP, which I always pronounced HICCUP, but
 > apparently, you are supposed to pronounce it H-CUP.
-That\'s not the
+That's not the
 > first time I mispronounced an important acronym.
 I use a program
 > called STATA, and I used to use a soft A (STAH-TA).
 But it is actually
 > a hard A (STAY-TA).